MicrosoftDocs/dynamics365smb-docs/business-central/across-controladdin-resiliency.md

 ---
 title: "Control Add-In Resiliency in Business Central"
-description: What can I do if control add-ins in my Business Central are slow. ms.custom: na ms.reviewer: na ms.suite: na
+description: What to if control add-ins or custom controls are resulting in reduced functionality in Business Central. ms.custom: na ms.reviewer: na ms.suite: na